TimMangan/App-Info/docs/Windows/Trimble/SketchupViewer/Testing.md

-# Testing ACE
+# Testing Trimble Sketchup

 The following tests should be considered to determine the application fidelity when repackaging.

+* **The application requires a hardware GPU to be present.**
 * One shortcut should be present.
 * Launch shortcut to GUI.
-* Optionally edit and save an App-V Deployment/User Configuration file.
+* Optionally open a pre-made drawing file using the FTA.